yackx/ipgo/content/programming-blocks/variables.md

 Assigning variables does not do much.
 If you were to enter this code snippet in the program main method, the program would execute but nothing would be displayed.
 Go ahead and try it in the [Go Playground](https://play.golang.org/).

-Play with this small program and try to add `"hello"` and `2`.
+Experiment with this small program and try to add `"hello"` and `2`.
 You will get an error message, as one can of course only perform additions on numbers.

 Of course, we can print the results.
-We can modify our program so that it displays the sum of three numbers.
+We can modify the program so that it displays the sum of three numbers.

 ```go
 fmt.Println(sum)
 ```

-Our modified program would unsurprisingly produce the following output:
+The modified program would unsurprisingly produce the following output:

 ```
 7.5